Vyral/base-template/_posts/2018-08-24-the-state-of-the-multiple-offer-market.md

 Today we are going to be talking about the state of the multiple offer market.
 We seem to be seeing a lot of them this summer, especially in the under $350,000 market.

-**As a seller, when you’re evaluating multiple offers, the highest offer isn’t always the best.** There are plenty of terms to consider as well, including earnest money, closing date, and inspection contingencies.&nbsp;
+**As a seller, when you’re evaluating multiple offers, the highest offer isn’t always the best.** There are plenty of terms to consider as well, including earnest money, closing date, and inspection contingencies.

 Some buyers are removing the inspection contingency altogether, which really sweetens the pot for the seller.
 It’s really not advisable for most buyers, but it is an option that will set you apart from others in a competitive situation.